naver/deep-image-retrieval/README.md

 This library has been developed by Jerome Revaud, Rafael de Rezende, Cesar de Souza, Diane Larlus, and Jon Almazan at **[Naver Labs Europe](https://europe.naverlabs.com)**.

-**Special thanks to Filip Radenovic (@filipradenovic).** We have used in this library the ROxford5K and RParis6K downloader from his awesome **[CNN-imageretrieval repository](https://github.com/filipradenovic/cnnimageretrieval-pytorch)**.
+**Special thanks to [Filip Radenovic](https://github.com/filipradenovic).** In this library, we have used the ROxford5K and RParis6K downloader from his awesome **[CNN-imageretrieval repository](https://github.com/filipradenovic/cnnimageretrieval-pytorch)**.
 Consider checking it out if you want to train your own models for image retrieval!

 ## References